lmc-eu/spirit-design-system/packages/web-react/src/components/Breadcrumbs/README.md

 ];
 ```

-## Basic example usage

 Simply pass the breadcrumbs array as a prop:

 ```jsx
 <Breadcrumbs items={items} goBackTitle="Custom back link translation" />
 ```

-## Example of custom usage
+### Custom usage

-Use custom content for ordered list as component's children instead of passing breadcrumb items array via props:
+Use custom content for the ordered list as component's children instead of passing breadcrumb items array via props:

 ```jsx
 <Breadcrumbs>